-(1) The TSR return in respect of the Bank contemplates an investment in shares of Pacific & Western Bank on November 1, 2015, and the exchange of such shares for Shares in connection with the Amalgamation.
+(1) The TSR return in respect of the Bank contemplates an investment in shares of Pacific & Western Bank on November 1, 2016, and the exchange of such shares for Shares in connection with the Amalgamation.

-During the period November 1, 2015, to October 31, 2020, the Bank's trend in total executive compensation, defined as base salary and incentive awards paid, increased to reflect the success of new initiatives such as the structured finance/eCommerce program, the Insolvency Trustee Integrated Banking ("TIB") Services initiative and the overall Bank's financial results.
+During the period November 1, 2016, to October 31, 2023, the Bank's trend in total executive compensation, defined as base salary and incentive awards paid, increased to reflect the success of initiatives such as the Point-of-Sale Financing program, the Insolvency Trustee Integrated Banking ("TIB") Services initiative and the overall Bank's financial results.